 Know your goals

 Start with a goal when designing an employee recognition program.
 Maintain clarity with these goals as you progress into the development of this program.
 Do you want to improve employee retention?
-Do you want to increase employee engagement?
+Do you want to increase engagement?
 Align your recognition program with measurable KPIs.

 Knowing your goals can help you map out the steps that will ensure alignment with your long-term goals.